-King Charles invited U.S. President Donald Trump for his second UK state visit.
+King Charles has invited U.S. President Donald Trump for his second UK state visit.

-On Thursday, British Prime Minister Keir Starmer gave Trump a letter from the monarch during a big press conference with reporters at the White House.
+During his appearance at a press conference at the White House on Thursday, the British Prime Minister Keir Starmer gave Trump a letter from the monarch inviting him on a state visit to the UK.

 Starmer expressed gratitude, "This is really special.
 This has never happened before.
 This is unprecedented.”

-The Republican said that he would attend the two-day visit with first lady Melania Trump, "The answer is yes.
-We look forward to being there and honoring the king, honoring the country."
+"The answer is yes.
+We look forward to being there and honoring the king, honoring the country," the republican noted.

 He also praised King Charles, stating that he is a "beautiful man, a wonderful man.”